sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 * Promotes code reusability and maintainability
 * Provides a controlled way of enforcing behavior in subclasses
 * Supports partial implementation with default behaviors

+An abstract class cannot be final as a final class cannot be extended and an abstract class cannot be used without extending to a concrete class.

 ```java
 // Example of an abstract class